Jake Rosholt

 Jake Rosholt (born September 2, 1982) is an American retired mixed martial artist and former collegiate amateur wrestler.
 A professional competitor from 2007 to 2012, he competed for the UFC, WEC, Bellator, and Shark Fights.
-He is the older brother of current heavyweight MMA fighter/Oklahoma State NCAA Championship finalist Jared Rosholt.
+He is the older brother of former heavyweight MMA fighter and NCAA Division I wrestling championship finalist Jared Rosholt.

 Early life

 Born and raised in Sandpoint, Idaho, Rosholt graduated from Sandpoint High School.
 He won three state titles for the Bulldogs and the 2001 189 lb high school national championship.

 He attended Oklahoma State University in Stillwater and won the 184 lb NCAA Division I wrestling title in 2003 as a freshman and the 197 lb title in 2005 and 2006.
 He was a four-time All-American and the 2004 Big 12 Conference champion.

 He placed second in the Big 12 Conference in 2003, 2005 and 2006, but went on to win NCAA championships in all three of those years.
 He was the fifteenth three-time NCAA champion in Oklahoma State history and just their 10th four-time All-American.

 He ended his college career with a record.